-Mr. Martin also has argued many cases in the federal Courts of Appeals, especially the First Circuit and the First Circuit.
+Mr. Martin also has argued many cases in the federal Courts of Appeals, especially the Federal Circuit and the First Circuit.
 His recent Federal Circuit arguments include a successful appeal challenging a preliminary injunction barring sale of the generic version of a $1 billion per year drug, and an appeal on behalf of a technology company in a case presenting novel appellate jurisdictional issues under the America Invents Act.
 He successfully argued before the First and D.C.
 Circuits on behalf of a nuclear power company in defense of the Nuclear Regulatory Commission’s issuance of operating licenses to two nuclear power plants, defeating challenges to the licenses brought by the state governments in which the plants are located.
-He is counsel of record in pending appeals in the Federal Circuit and Massachusetts state courts involving questions of patent validity and infringement; partnership law; breach of contract law; and employment discrimination law.
+He is counsel of record in pending appeals in the Federal Circuit and Massachusetts state courts involving questions of patent validity and infringement; partnership law; breach of contract law; and whistleblower retaliation law.
 Mr. Martin also has briefed numerous merits cases before the United States Supreme Court, on issues ranging from the Clean Water Act to federal consumer protection laws.